 DayOne supports collaboration by creating opportunities for healthcare innovators and stakeholders to be active in shaping the future of health.
-Through a neutral platform of events, catalyst projects, an accelerator and innovation workspaces, DayOne helps spark conversation and promote action.
+Through a neutral platform of events, catalyst projects, an accelerator and innovation workspaces, DayOne helps spark conversation and promote action within the Basel Life Science community.

 An ecosystem for innovation based around experience